genneko/website-source/content/playing-with-bsd/networking/freebsd-wireguard-quicklook.md

                                  Site 2
 </code></pre>

 NOTE: I also tested remote-access configuration using the WireGuard Android app.
-See [this article] (/playing-with-bsd/networking/freebsd-wireguard-android) on this.
+See [this article](/playing-with-bsd/networking/freebsd-wireguard-android) on this.

 ### Change Settings
 Here is a summary of changes which I made to the site-to-site configuration.